aggrey-dvlpa/aggrey-dvlpa/README.md

-- 👋 Hi, I’m @aggrey-dvlpa
+- 👋 Hi, I’m @aggrey information technology expert
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming, computer networks ,cyber security and AI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning information systems and technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on distributed operating system
-- 📫 How to reach me ...
+- 📫 How to reach me Gmail:aggreywekesa077@gmail.com, Contact:+254758772131, Facebook: Selnes Thee Eagle

 <!---
 aggrey-dvlpa/aggrey-dvlpa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.